Meet The Team

 Over the course of almost three decades in practice, Vincent Ross has defended thousands of clients in cases which have encompassed everything from driving on a suspended license to pre-meditated murder.
 Many of the cases he has defended have been groundbreaking or have had a significant impact on the evolution of criminal law in California.
 Mr. Ross has been featured on the front page of the New York Times and has been interviewed or chronicled by Dateline, 20-20 and numerous other local and national media.

-The lawyers at San Diego DUI Attorney are a team of legal professionals that have one mission: To zealously defend the rights of our clients.
+The lawyers at Orange County Criminal Defense Attorneys are a team of legal professionals that have one mission: To zealously defend the rights of our clients.
 Our combined decades of experience along with our single focus on criminal defense sets us apart from the rest of the pack.
-At San Diego DUI Attorneys you will receive the undivided attention of our staff of lawyers and allied professionals.
+At Orange County Criminal Defense Attorneys you will receive the undivided attention of our staff of lawyers and allied professionals.
 We pride ourselves on providing a level of customer service that is unparalleled in the community.
 And, we get results.

 If you want the best for yourself or loved one in field of criminal defense, contact our office for a no-cost no obligation consultation.